-(t) Share-based payment transactions
+(s) Share-based payment transactions

-The Group provides benefits to employees (including directors) of, and consultants to, the Group in the form of share-based payment transactions, whereby services are rendered in exchange for shares or rights over shares ('equity-settled transactions').
+The Group provides benefits to employees (including directors) of, and consultants to, the Group in the form of sharebased payment transactions, whereby services are rendered in exchange for shares or rights over shares ('equitysettled transactions').
 The Board adopted the Long Term Incentive Plan on 13 September 2011.